RiverYang927/RiverYang927.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I’m Zijiang Yang, a first-year Master of Science (MS) student in the Pratt School of Engineering at Duke University, majoring in Electrical and Computer Engineering (ECE).
+I’m Yang, a first-year Master of Science (MS) student in the Pratt School of Engineering at Duke University, majoring in Electrical and Computer Engineering (ECE).

 I earned a Bachelor of Engineering degree in Automation through a joint training program between Southwest University (SWU, China) and the University of Western Australia(UWA).